Understanding Lower Left Abdominal Pain: Causes, Symptoms, and Treatments

 • Half of the large intestine

-• Left ovary and fallopian tube in a woman
+• Left ovary and fallopian tube (in women)

 • Left adrenal gland